MicrosoftDocs/powerbi-docs/articles/powerbi-developer-content-pack-authoring.md

 Ensure your queries are resilient to changes in your system, changes in schema on refresh can break the model.
 If the source could return null/missing schema result for some queries, consider returning an empty table or throw a custom error messages that is meaningful to your user.

 ### Parameters
-Parameters in Power BI Desktop <link> allow your users to provide input values that customize the data retrieved by the user.
+[Parameters](https://powerbi.microsoft.com/en-us/blog/deep-dive-into-query-parameters-and-power-bi-templates/) in Power BI Desktop allow your users to provide input values that customize the data retrieved by the user.
 Think of the parameters upfront to avoid rework after investing time to build detailed queries or reports.

+**Note:** ISV content packs only support text parameters currently.
+Other parameter types can be used during development but during the [testing](powerbi-developer-content-pack-testing.md/#templates) portion all values provided by the users will be literal.

 ### Additional query tips
 -	Ensure all columns are typed appropriately